roscoestar/roscoestar.github.io/_posts/2019-09-06-convergent-evolution.markdown

 Further reading: Look up the fossa, a mongoose that thought becoming tubular was a mistake and decided to start being a cat again.

 ### 3. Canids and Thylacines
-The thylacine, also known as the Tasmanian Tiger, also known as the Marsupial Wolf, is an extinct marsupial from Tasmania (the little triangular island off the coast of Australia).
-It’s one of many examples of convergent evolution among marsupials and placental mammals (other examples include Thylacoleo, aka the Marsupial Lion; the quokka, aka the Marsupial Pika\*; and the Tasmanian devil, aka the Marsupial Wolverine\*).
-All of these Marsupial Whatevers are more closely related to one another than they are to their Placental Whatever counterpart.
+The thylacine, also known as the Tasmanian tiger, also known as the marsupial wolf, is an extinct marsupial from Tasmania (the little triangular island off the coast of Australia).
+It’s one of many examples of convergent evolution among marsupials and placental mammals (other examples include *Thylacoleo*, aka the marsupial mion; the quokka, aka the marsupial pika\*; and the Tasmanian devil, aka the marsupial wolverine\*).
+All of these marsupial whatevers are more closely related to one another than they are to their placental whatever counterpart.
 But they sure look similar!
 Here are some thylacines in a zoo, sometime before they went completely extinct in 1931:

 ![thylacines](/assets/convergent-evolution-1.4.jpg)